kernsuite-docker/casa/README.md

  * `make download` will download casa tarball
  * `make build` will make a docker image
  * `make upload` will upload image to docker hub (auth required)

-Note that you don't need this repository to use the casa docker image, you can just do `docker run -ti radioastro/casa` which will implicitly download the image from the docker hub.